selahattinzava/F16-Dynamic-Modelling/README.md

 # F-16 Dynamic Modeling and Simulation (0–0.6 Mach)

-This project focuses on the **dynamic modeling of the F-16 fighter aircraft** in the subsonic flight regime (Mach 0–0.6), based on the NASA technical report:
+This project focuses on the **dynamic modeling and basic pitch/roll/yaw control of the F-16 fighter aircraft** in the subsonic flight regime (Mach 0–0.6), based on the NASA technical report:

 > **Nguyen, L. T., Ogburn, M. E., Gilbert, W. P., Kibler, K. S., Brown, P. W., & Deal, P. L. (1979).**
 > *Simulator Study of Stall/Post-Stall Characteristics of a Fighter Airplane With Relaxed Longitudinal Static Stability*.
 NASA TP-1538.